tidalmigrations/tidalmigrations.github.io/pages/tidal tools/autocomplete.md

 ```

-{% include note.html content="Follow the “caveats” section of brew’s output to add the appropriate bash completion path to your local .bashrc. to enable bash completion for any new shell session" %}
+{% include note.html content="Follow the *caveats* section of `brew`’s output to add the appropriate bash completion path to your local `.bashrc` to enable bash completion for any new shell session" %}

 After installing bash-completion support or have already installed it, you can add *Tidal* autocompletion to the bash-completion: